 Brda, the Wine country - 2 days

+If you landed in Italy like we did, you can start your Slovenia Road trip in the wine country.
 Slovenia is slowing craving a spot as one of the finest wine maker in Europe.
 Being a wine lover, we had to make a stop in the Brda Gorsika region, the biggest wine region in the country.

 The region is located at the Italian border and is characterized by sparse small villages, perched on top of rolling hills and miles and miles of vineyards.
 The panoramic roads connecting the vineyards and the villages are absolutely stunning.
 The typical wines in the region are Rebola and Friulano, white and orange wines.
 The towns of Šmartno and Dobrovo are the most picturesque ones and the ones with the most wineries.